sambanova/ai-starter-kit/code_copilot/README.md

 # Overview

-This AI Starter Kit is a demonstration of how to use Sambanova's models as coding assistants leveraging the [Continue](https://www.continue.dev/) extension for VSCode and JetBrains.
+This is a demonstration of how to use Sambanova's models as coding assistants leveraging the [Continue](https://www.continue.dev/) extension for VSCode and JetBrains.
 The Kit includes:

 - A configurable SambaNova Cloud - Continue connector.
-The connector generates answers from a SambaNova cloud hosted model.
+The connector generates answers from a SambaNova cloud hosted models.

 - A configurable SambaStudio - Continue connector.
-The connector generates answers from a deployed LLM.
+The connector generates answers from deployed LLMs in your SambaStudio Environment.

 - An installation, setup, and usage guide.

 # Before you begin

 For this starter kit, you will need access to an SambaNova Cloud account or a SambaStudio Environment.
-> You can use a LLM of your choice, either from SambaNova Cloud or from SambaStudio, but is highly recommended to use Meta-Llama-3-8B-Instruct
+> You can use a LLM of your choice, either from SambaNova Cloud or from SambaStudio, but is highly recommended to use Qwen2.5-Coder-32B-Instruct

 ## Set up the account for using the LLM